The Best Math Curriculum – Mr D Math Pre Algebra

 We’ve received access to self-paced pre-algebra.
-M is still on the young side since pre-algebra usually starts in 7th or 9th grade, but he loved the format of the classes immediately!
+M is still on the young side since pre-algebra usually starts in 7th-9th grade, but he loved the format of the classes immediately!

 We were just planning to test-drive the program but we immediately discovered that this was what we’ve been looking for.
 This was the best math curriculum for us!

 So even if I had already purchased all Math in Focus books up to 8th grade, we turned 360 degrees and switched the official math to Mr. D Math.

 All the classes show up inside the dashboard so children can easily navigate between them.
 There’s also a calendar for easy planning and announcements from the teachers.

 I love the interface of Mr. D Math!
 It’s just so intuitive and easy to navigate.

 The pre-algebra course is broken down into 12 chapters which are further broken into lessons.
 The chapters covered are: